 - Is or becomes retirement-eligible and agrees to serve an additional four years of service on or after Aug.
 1, 2012.
 A servicemember is considered retirement-eligible if he or she has completed 20 years of active federal service or 20 qualifying years as computed (pursuant to section 12732 of title 10 U.S.C.).

 - Transfer requests are submitted and approved while the member is in the armed forces.

 The Military Spouse Employment Partnership (MSEP) is part of DoD's broader Spouse Education and Career Opportunities (SECO) initiative, which seeks to strengthen the education and career opportunities of military spouses by providing career exploration, education and training, employment readiness and employment connections services and resources.

 MSEP, a targeted recruitment and employment solution, creates employment connections for military spouses seeking career opportunities and spouses with direct access to employers who are actively seeking employment.

 The Military Spouse Career Advancement Account Scholarship (MyCAA) is a workforce development program that provides up to $4,000 of tuition assistance to eligible military spouses pursuing a license, certification or associate degree in a portable career field and occupation.
 Spouses may use their MyCAA funds at any academic institution approved for participation in the MyCAA Scholarship.

 The MyCAA Scholarship pays tuition costs for education and training courses and examinations leading to an associate degree (excluding associate degrees in General Studies, Liberal Arts and Interdisciplinary Studies that do not have a concentration).

-The scholarship will cover up to $24,600 in one online degree program.
-The scholarship will be applied directly to the recipient’s tuition for up to 60 semester hours or 36 consecutive months in the selected online degree program, whichever comes first.
+This $24,600 scholarship will be applied directly to the recipient’s tuition for up to 60 semester hours or 36 consecutive months in one online degree program, whichever comes first.